… plus simple, proven strategies to fix a bad CTA so you can skyrocket your conversion rate and have sales humming 24/7.

 - Are your CTAs using colours that contrast with your site design for maximum visual appeal?

-- Does your CTA use a large font that’s easy to read (especially on mobile phones) but not obnoxiously big?
+- Does your CTA button use a large font that’s easy to read and mobile friendly (don’t forget about those mobile users!) but not obnoxiously big?

 - Have you included CTAs throughout the page that align with the user’s experience?

-Get these right, and you’ll give yourself a better chance of converting more traffic into leads and paying customers.
+Get these right, and you’ll give yourself a better chance of converting more traffic into leads and more sales.

 Here’s the truth though, the mistakes on this list are just the tip of the iceberg when it comes to boring, bad and boneheaded CTA mistakes that can leave tens of thousands of dollars on the table and kill the potential you have to make a real difference.